Bella Kingnarmer was injured at Tucson Greyhound Park in 2009 |

 Additionally, this is not the first time the Department has shown a disregard for public transparency.
 For example:

-On July 15, 2012 Arizona Racing Commissioner Rory Goree publicly stated that he was “mulling some bill ideas” to make public information requests much more difficult.
+· On July 15, 2012 Arizona Racing Commissioner Rory Goree publicly stated that he was “mulling some bill ideas” to make public information requests much more difficult.

-On September 12, 2011 Arizona Department of Racing Director Lonny Powell forwarded a message about dogs racing in extreme temperatures at Tucson Greyhound Park to various racetrack lobbyists and executives.
-At the top of his message, in large font, he wrote “Please…no e-mail responses back…….
+· On September 12, 2011 Arizona Department of Racing Director Lonny Powell forwarded a message about dogs racing in extreme temperatures at Tucson Greyhound Park to various racetrack lobbyists and executives.
+At the top of his message, in large font, he wrote “Please…no e-mail responses back…….”

+Without question, the reports that were released prior to November 2009 demonstrate a serious problem.
 Specifically, between January 2007 and November 2009, 923 greyhound injuries were reported at Arizona racetracks.
 The most common injury was a broken leg, and other reported injuries included fractures, sprains, dislocations, muscle tears and strains, lacerations, a cracked skull, broken backs, heat stroke, puncture wounds and paralysis.
 Most greyhound injuries reported during this period were serious, and 67 were fatal or resulted in euthanasia.
 For example:

 · On April 11, 2009 a one-year-old brindle greyhound named Oxbow Savage died after he suffered a broken skull during a race at Tucson Greyhound Park.
 The official injury report included the statement “Dangerous track – too wet!”